laeuler/Homework06WeatherDashboard/README.md

 ### Version 3: making it smarter

 - At first I went for the hardcoding of the correction path, because the API didn't offer me such an factor
-- then I realized the factor is nothign more than UTC offset for my very own local time (or the one from the user)
+- then I realized the factor is nothing more than UTC offset for my very own local time (or the one from the user)
 - and tada, I remembered there is a function through moment.js (utcOffset)
 - Side mark: it is Sunday, 9am - this will become relevant later